-In the course of developing Android apps in Android Studio it will be necessary to compile and run an application multiple times.
+Although the Android Studio Preview panel allows us to see the layout we are designing and test basic functionality using interactive mode, it be will necessary to compile and run an entire app to fully test that it works.
 An Android application may be tested by installing and running it either on a physical device or in an Android Virtual Device (AVD) emulator environment.
 Before an AVD can be used, it must first be created and configured to match the specifications of a particular device model.
-The goal of this chapter, therefore, is to work through the creation of such a virtual device using the Pixel 4 phone as a reference example.
+In this chapter, we will work through the creation of such a virtual device using the Pixel 4 phone as a reference example.